Complete Guide to Home Energy Savings 2026

 Windows: The Weakest Link

 Windows are typically the least insulated surface in any home.
 A single-pane window has an R-value of approximately R-1, while a standard double-pane window provides R-2 to R-3, and a high-performance triple-pane window with low-E coating and argon gas fill reaches R-5 to R-8.
 Replacing single-pane windows with ENERGY STAR-certified double-pane windows can save $100 to $500 per year on heating and cooling, depending on climate and home size.
 However, window replacement is expensive ($300 to $1,000 per window installed), so the payback period is typically 10 to 20 years.
-For faster ROI, consider window film ($5 to $10 per window, improves single-pane by 30%), cellular shades ($30 to $80 per window, adds effective R-2 to R-4), or interior storm windows ($50 to $100 per window, can double the R-value).
-The IRA provides a tax credit of up to $600 for qualifying windows and skylights.
+For faster ROI, consider window film, cellular shades, or interior storm windows.
+For 2026 projects, confirm current federal 25C treatment instead of relying on older IRA-era window credit summaries.

 Weatherization ROI